A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 - Adding HTTP Authentication to the /wp-admin area

-- Remove password-based login altogether – something I’ve been leaning more and more towards and will likely start rolling out across all the sites I manage in 2021
+- Remove password-based login altogether – something I’ve been leaning more and more towards and will likely start rolling out across all the sites I manage

 - Change the database table prefix